kupietools/ktwp-wp-plugin-front-end-classic-editor/README.md

 # Live Edit Plugin

-A WordPress plugin that adds an editor that allows logged-in users to edit posts in the WordPress classic editor directly on the front-end of posts to the WordPress classic editor.
+A WordPress plugin that adds a classic editor directly on the front end of WordPress posts, allowing logged-in users to edit them right there, without having to click through to the Admin area "Edit Post" screens.

 ## Features